 To apply for Federal Direct Loans you must file the FAFSA and sign a Master Promissory Note (MPN) and Complete Entrance Counseling.
 For all Federal Loans, you will also need to complete Exit Loan Counseling when you are no longer enrolled at least half-time.
 Both Entrance and Exit Counseling provide information about terms of borrowing, interest accrual and repayment options and can be completed online.

 The Federal Perkins Loan is a federal loan program in which schools choose to participate.
-It offers low-interest federal student loans for undergraduate students demonstrating exceptional financial need.
+It offers low-interest federal student loans for undergraduate students demonstrating greater financial need.
 The Nursing Loan is available to undergraduate students enrolled in a nursing program who demonstrate exceptional financial need.